sabari2018/PDL_2020-2021_GR5/README.md

 ## Project license

-This project is licensed under the MIT License
+This project is licensed under the MIT License.

 ## Technologies used

-* Git – The distributed version-control system used
+* Git – The distributed version-control system used.
 * IntelliJ IDEA - The IDE mainly used by our crew.
 * Maven - Dependency Management.
-* Jsoup - The java based HTML Parser
+* Jsoup - The java based HTML Parser.
+* JUnit - The unit testing framework used.
-* starUML - The UML editor
+* starUML and GenMyModel - UML editors.
 * Word - The document editor used to create the specifications.